 What can I do with Docker?

 Maybe you are thinking now, why we would like to do that?
 Imagine one application that requires a lot of dependencies.
 Sometimes, the dependencies also need other dependencies, like many other libraries and applications, to run this application on your computer.
-Without Docker, to install and run some specific application, we need to install every single dependency manually and before install our application, in fact.
+Without Docker, to install and run some specific application, we need to install every single dependency manually and before installing our application, in fact.

 It’s more than that, but I will avoid giving you too many details about it.
-It’s a vast subject to be covered, and I will cover our primary goal of using that tool to help you learn Linux on the most productive approach.
+It’s a vast subject to be covered, and I will cover our primary goal of using that tool to help you learn Linux in the most productive approach.

 How can I take advantage of Docker to Learn Linux?

 The main idea of using Docker to Learn Linux is that you can build your own playground and do whatever you want to do without affecting your current operating system.

 Also, if you would like to try a new application on your computer without installing it.
 You can use and search the application that you need on DockerHub explorer.
 There are a lot of applications ready to be used using Docker.
 If you did not find the application (image) you need, you would need to build your own image, but it’s an advanced topic.
 Just keep in mind that it’s possible.

 What can you learn?

 1 – Command line

 You can learn the command line and get practice in any Linux distribution.
 For example, suppose you have installed Docker on your Ubuntu.
 In that case, you can run a docker container with Fedora and try some commands from that distribution without the need to install the Fedora on your computer.
 Or you can run another Ubuntu inside your Ubuntu system.
 Crazy?
 It’s pretty cool.